rali-udem/jsRealB/README.md

 ## Design of the system
 Version 4.5 was a redesign and reimplementation of the previous version while keeping intact the external interface, i.e. same name of functions for building constituents, for option names and for global functions.
 This means that applications using only the external interface of `jsRealB` can be run unchanged.
 Version 4.0 added the dependency notation.

-[This document](Architecture/README.md) first describes the transformation steps within the realizer using a few examples.
-It then gives an overview of the implementation explaining the role of the main classes and methods.
+[This document](Architecture/README.md) describes the transformation steps within the realizer using a few examples.
+It also gives an overview of the implementation explaining the role of the main classes and methods.

 ## Authors
-jsRealB was updated, developed and brought to its current version by [Guy Lapalme](http://www.iro.umontreal.ca/~lapalme) building on the work of:
+*jsRealB* was updated, developed and brought to its current version by [Guy Lapalme](http://www.iro.umontreal.ca/~lapalme) building on the work of:

 1. [Francis Gauthier](http://www-etud.iro.umontreal.ca/~gauthif) as part of his summer internship at RALI in 2016;
 2. [Paul Molins](http://paul-molins.fr/) as part of an internship from INSA Lyon spent at RALI, University of Montreal in 2015;